| Raising nearly $575,000, the

 Chiklis—from “The Shield,” a show about an inner-city Los Angeles

 police precinct—awarded the honorees.
+Trumpeter Mangione took the

 stage after the award ceremonies for an hour-long set of music.
+This was the first time the

 Greater Los Angeles Chapter had hosted an event of such magnitude.